st3xupery/replace-content-image-size/readme.txt

 * First and tested released for WordPress 3.3.2

 == Upgrade Notice ==

+= 1.2 =
+Fixed some warnings for Wordpress 4.2 support

 = 1.1 =
 A maintenance release fixing bugs and updating the code to the latest WordPress version.